 AFIA contracts with Student Transportation of America bus company to provide transportation for all AFIA students.
 Student Transportation of America develops routes based on residency information provided during the enrollment process.
-First Student provided door-to-door service to Pre-Kindergarten and Kindergarten students.
-Students in grades 1-6 will be assigned a bus stop location and pick-up time by the bus company.

 Safety is our top priority for students riding the bus.
 Students are expected to adhere to the following expectations while on the bus: